gl-inet/docs3.x/docs/setup/mini_router/applications.md

 You can remotely access your router with a url though this function.
 Example: myRouterDeviceID.glddns.com

-In version 3.021 or above it is a default function, is other 3.0 versions you need to install packages using Plug-ins.
+This is a default function for version 3.021 or above.
+Older versions require manual install using Plug-ins.

 ![DDNS](https://static.gl-inet.com/docs/en/3/setup/slate/applications/ddns.png)